-Prioritization and focus on walking and cycling investments to help achieve CEAP mode share targets and provide more affordable transportation - Transit priority corridors In partnership with TransLink, bus stop and bus priority enhancements to improve bus travel times and reliability, access and comfort. - Expansion of EV charging infrastructure Public EV charging stations across the City, in collaboration with BC Hydro, along with an applicant-based program for installation of Cityowned EV chargers in existing rental buildings.
+Prioritization and focus on walking and cycling investments to help achieve CEAP mode share targets and provide more affordable transportation options for more people. - Transit priority corridors In partnership with TransLink, bus stop and bus priority enhancements to improve bus travel times and reliability, access and comfort. - Expansion of EV charging infrastructure - Public EV charging stations across the City, in collaboration with BC Hydro, along with an applicant-based program for installation of City owned EV chargers in existing rental buildings.